 Are there other training programs that TWN offers?

 The TWN Media Production Workshop is project driven and the only production training program that the organization offers.
 It is conducted once a year and starts in early spring.
-However, every fall and spring TWN offers a series of Evening Seminars on various production topics, plus film screenings and director talks.
-The seminars cover topics ranging from proposal writing to HD media workflow to master classes with editors and directors.
+However, every fall and spring TWN offers a series of free Evening Seminars on various production topics, plus film screenings and director talks.
+The seminars cover topics ranging from proposal writing to media workflow to master classes with editors and directors.
 All seminars are free and open to the public, unless otherwise noted.
 For more information on these seminars,

 What kind of time commitment is necessary for the Production Workshop?

 If your time is limited or you have other commitments, it will be very difficult to fully benefit from the Production Workshop.
 In addition to the regular evening meetings, participants are also expected to attend the Evening Seminar Series, and there is a tremendous amount of work in pre-production and post-production that each participant must accomplish outside of the regularly attended sessions.
 In addition, because people often work during the weekday, most productions are shot on the weekends or in the evenings so you must be available and flexible with your time.
-Workshop participants are required to help on each other's projects and participate in a Community Service Project where members provide some kind of service, i.e. shoot an event, screen films or videos, conduct a media workshop, etc. for a grassroots community organization.
+Workshop participants are required to help on each other's projects and are encouraged to participate in a Community Service Project where members provide some kind of service, i.e. shoot an event, screen films or videos, conduct a media workshop, etc. for a grassroots community organization.
 It must be emphasized that the Production Workshop is not a "school" situation where one meets for class once a week, takes notes and then comes back again the following week.
 It is a project driven and production orientated program where one must be committed to learning basic production skills while making progressive media projects.

 What have past participants done after the TWN Media Production Workshop?